The Hunting Ground: Soundtrack

-The film features two tracks by Lady Gaga: "Swine" and an original song written by Diane Warren and Lady Gaga titled "Til It Happens to You".
-The song won the award for Best Song in a Documentary at the 2015 Hollywood Music in Media Awards and was nominated for a 2016 Grammy Award in the Best song written for visual media category.
+The film features two tracks by Lady Gaga: "Swine" and an original song written by Diane Warren and Gaga titled "Til It Happens to You".
+The song won the award for Best Song in a Documentary at the 2015 Hollywood Music in Media Awards and was nominated for a 2016 Grammy Award in the Best Song Written for Visual Media category.
 "Til It Happens to You" was subsequently nominated for the 2016 Academy Award for Best Original Song, losing to the song "Writing's on the Wall" from the film Spectre.

 Another song played in the documentary is "Stay Gold" by First Aid Kit.

 Reception

 Critical

 The Hunting Ground has received acclaim from film critics.
-Rotten Tomatoes indicated that 93% of critics gave the film positive reviews based on 73 reviews, with an average score of 7.80 out of 10.
+Rotten Tomatoes indicated that 93% of critics gave the film positive reviews based on 73 reviews, with an average score of 7.8/10.
 Its consensus reads: "The Hunting Ground isn't director Kirby Dick's strongest work as a filmmaker, but the movie's powerful message more than trumps any technical weaknesses."
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received an average score of 77, considered to be "generally favorable," based on 29 reviews.
 It would was billed by the Sundance Film Festival as a "piercing, monumental exposé of rape culture on campuses".
 The film received a standing ovation at its premiere.

 Eric Kohn, on Indiewire, gave the film a B+ grade, describing it as a "stirring call to action".
 Entertainment Weekly praised the film for its strong emotional impact.
 David Edelstein, writing for New York, advised parents to watch it before sending their children to college.